This event is now sold-out! To register for the waiting list email [email protected]

 Nick Moore, strategy consultant and former head of support services, Methodist Church

 11.55AM - 12.40PM3D.
-The good, the bad and the ugly – preparing for a new stage in the cycle?Join this session to hear Conan expound the importance of taking a flexible approach to managing challenges and opportunities on the global investment horizon during the latter stages of this current market cycle.
+The good, the bad and the ugly – preparing for a new stage in the cycle?Join this session to hear Conan McKenzie expertly talk about taking a flexible approach to managing challenges and opportunities on the global investment horizon during the latter stages of this current market cycle.

 12.40PM - 1.50PMLunch, networking and time to visit exhibitionLunch, networking and time to visit exhibition